splaisan/venn-tools/README.md

 * **colorfulVennPlot** [http://cran.r-project.org/web/packages/grid/](http://cran.r-project.org/web/packages/grid/) to actually plot the Venn diagrams.
 * **optparse** [http://cran.r-project.org/web/packages/grid/](http://cran.r-project.org/web/packages/grid/) to handle command line arguments.

+Installing the dependencies is documented on teh top of the code.
 Please read the respective package documentations if you wish to improve these scripts.

 # How to Use the scripts